avedensky/ShellScriptCollection/README.md

 Several scripts for mounting net drive:

 <a href="https://github.com/avedensky/ShellScriptCollection/blob/master/win/mounting/mountnetdrive.bat">mount net drive for win</a><br>
 This script can mount net drive and run selected script after.
-Script tested on winXP.
+Script has been tested on winXP.